Mustela lutreola or Neovison vison

 The mink’s entire lifestyle revolves around the ability to switch between terrestrial and aquatic motion at any time.
 With its incredible webbed feet, the mink is fast and agile animal in the water.
 It can swim to depths of 100 feet but almost never ventures far from land.
 Unlike the closely related otter, the mink swims high on the surface and creates a V-shape wave with its nose.
 When it isn’t in the water, the mink walks on the ground with a hopping or bounding motion.
 It can also climb trees to chase prey or escape danger.

 The mink is what’s known as a crepuscular species.
-It is highly active during the dawn and dusk hours as it searches of prey.
+It is highly active during the dawn and dusk hours as it searches for prey.
 It also tends to spend the rest of the night awake in some capacity.
 Except for the relationship between the mother and her kits, the mink is an animal with no social organization to speak of.
 Instead, it lives and hunts almost entirely on its own and only tolerates the presence of other minks in the breeding season.

 The mink is very aggressive toward other members of the species who trespass on its territory.
 Males are especially vicious toward other males who have nothing to offer them except for additional competition.
 Males are usually much more tolerant toward females.
 In fact, male and female territories sometimes overlap with each other.